Jindal Stainless FY26 PAT Rises 27% to ₹3,185 Crore; FY27 EBITDA Guided at ₹18,000–₹20,000/Tonne

 Sector Outlook

 The Railways segment witnessed healthy coach demand in Q4 FY26, driven by Vande Bharat sleeper trainsets, Metro and Indian Railways' shift from ferritic to austenitic stainless steel.
-Amrit Bharat coaches is expected to further boost stainless steel demand going forward.
-Infrastructure sector saw rising stainless steel usage in flyovers, ROBs, and FOBs, with positive outlook across coastal regions.
+Infrastructure sector saw rising stainless steel usage in flyovers, ROBs, and FOBs.
 Lift and elevator demand remained strong.
-Process Industry sectors including Oil & Gas, Power, and Water continued steady demand, with emerging applications in Chemicals & Fertilizers, Hydroelectric projects, Dairy segment, and Thermal Power Plants expected to strengthen growth.
-Automobiles domestic market demand remained resilient with positive FY27 outlook.
-Pipes & Tubes sector witnessed positive demand in Q4 FY26 with positive domestic demand outlook for FY27.
+Process Industry sectors including Oil & Gas, Power, and Water continued steady demand, with emerging applications in Chemicals & Fertilizers, Hydroelectric projects, Dairy segment, and Thermal Power Plants.
+Automobiles domestic market demand remained resilient.
+Pipes & Tubes sector witnessed positive demand in Q4 FY26 with a positive domestic demand outlook for FY27.
+Management also noted that demand for stainless steel in metro coach manufacturing is expected to witness a jump of 2x to 3x over the next 3 to 4 years.

 Shareholding Pattern